Romagi89/slow-rollout-deployment/README.md

 ### Step 3: Update DNS
 - Go to the DNS provider of your domain and update the DNS record for the GitLab domain/subdomain with the Elasti IP you have associated just before.
+NOTE: If you are using CloudFlare make sure you turn of the proxy (set DNS only)

 ### Step 4: Access the VM (using SSH)
 - Go to the directory where you have downloaded the .pem key.
 Change the permission of the key to '400'.
 For e.g.